sigp/lighthouse/book/src/suggested-fee-recipient.md

 The `--suggested-fee-recipient` can be provided to the BN to act as a default value when the validator client does not transmit a `suggested_fee_recipient` to the BN.

+**This value should be considered an emergency fallback**.
+You should set the fee recipient in the validator client in order for the execution node to be given adequate notice of block proposal.

 ## Setting the fee recipient dynamically using the keymanager API